 - Unique elements of attributes that can be added to the SDK settings (Administration > SDK Settings > DOM Elements) so that the selector detector uses the elements.

 Pages with unique URLs to a test?
 Can I use a * in the middle of a URL and at the end?

 Is a search box trackable?

 Yes, using Custom Events.
-You'd need a developer to help you with this, it is that 3rd option of tracking mentioned in the following:
+You need a developer to help you with this, it is the third option of tracking mentioned in the following: